 Who is Responsible for Collapsed Parking Garage Construction Accidents?

 With large equipment, scaffolding, and falling debris a constant threat, employers in the construction industry are required to keep their workers safe.
 We don’t know if negligence was a factor in the Watergate garage collapse, but the injured parties deserve a thorough and fair investigation.

 How Can an Attorney Help With My On-The-Job Injury?

 We have years of experience helping construction workers, and we have even helped to shape construction accident law in Washington, D.C..
 In cases of construction accidents, it is important to collect evidence as soon as possible.
-If you have been injured on the job in Washington, D.C., Maryland, or Virginia, contact us to get the help you need.
+If you have been injured on the job in Washington, D.C., contact us to get the help you need.